codyshepherd/lunar-rocks/docs/RFC.md

 - maximum possible Sessions per Client, identified by a constant value

-The Server handles Client crashes by relying on the websocket layer to raise an exception if a websocket is timed out or otherwise broen.
+The Server handles Client crashes by relying on the websocket layer to raise an exception if a websocket is timed out or otherwise broken.

 ## 2. Messages